I've been charged unexpectedly, what next?

 - if you received any text messages about the service mentioning a shortcode or service name, you can enter either of these in our Service checker to find out which service provider has charged you and how to contact them

-- ask your mobile network provider who charged you for the service and how to contact them.
+- ask your phone network provider who charged you for the service and how to contact them.

 I’ve been charged unexpectedly, can I get a refund?